 Muslim Communities in Australia

 Today, those who identify as Muslim make up 2.6% of Australia’s population.
-However, a poll conducted by Ipsos MORI in 2014 found that Australians perceived Muslims as constituting 18% of the population, nine times more than the actual figure.
+However, a poll conducted by Ipsos MORI in 2014 found that Australians perceived Muslims to constitute 18% of the population, nine times more than the actual figure.
 The majority of Australia’s Muslims are Sunni, followed by Shi’a.
-Australia is also home to a number of followers from various Sufi orders, such as the Shadhili, Mevlevi, Naqshbandi, and Nimatullahi.
+Australia is also home to a number of followers from various Sufi orders, such as the Shadhili, Mevlevi, Naqshbandi and Nimatullahi.
 Some Australian Muslims may prefer see their Muslim identity as a cultural identification while others are non-denominational.

 Hinduism in Australia